iqroguerex-cpu/FastAPI-Project-1-Movie-Manager-Frontend/README.md

 ---

-# 📄 License
+## 📄 License

-This project is open-source and available for educational use.
+This project is open-source and available for **educational and learning purposes**.

+---

+⭐ If you found this project helpful, consider **starring the repository**.